martijnschouten/OCHVPS_SW/README.md

 # OCHVPS_SW
-Python GUI for the octa channel HVPS
+Python GUI for the octo-channel HVPS